Your 3 year old won’t stay in bed? You aren’t alone! Get practical and helpful tips for when your child suddenly won’t sleep alone.

 Conclusion

 Nights are extra challenging when your 3 year old won’t stay in bed, especially when it feels like it’s been going on for a long time.
-Hopefully you’ll try these tips, like adjusting naps or setting clear expectations.
+Thankfully, you can do plenty to get him to finally sleep.

 In time, she’ll eventually stay in bed—and not get up 12 times a night asking for yet another cup of water.